A $\sigma_{2}$ Penrose inequality for conformal asymptotically hyperbolic 4-discs: Abstract

 \section{Abstract}

-In this paper, we consider conformal metrics on a unit 4-disc with an asymptotically hyperbolic end and possible isolated conic singularities.
+In this paper, we consider conformal flat metrics on $\mathbb{R}^{4}$ with an asymptotically hyperbolic (AH) end and possible isolated conic singularities.
 We define a mass term of the AH end.
-If the $\sigma_{2}$ curvature has lower bound $\sigma_{2}\geq\frac{3}{2}$, we prove a Penrose type inequality relating the mass and contributions from singularities.
+If the $\sigma_{2}$ curvature has lower bound $\sigma_{2}\geq\frac{3}{2}$, we prove an inequality relating the mass and contributions from singularities.
 We also classify sharp cases, which is the standard hyperbolic 4-space $\mathbb{H}^{4}$ when no singularity occurs.
 It is worth noting that our curvature condition implies non-positive energy density.